intel/thermal_daemon/README.txt

 Releases

+Release 1.41
+- One new dbus message to get temp
+- Fixes to prevent warnings

 Release 1.4
 - Extension of DBUS I/F for developing Monitoring and Control GUI
 - Added exampled to thermal-conf man page